Attention-space Contrastive Guidance for Efficient Hallucination Mitigation in LVLMs: Analysis

-\textbf{Finding 1: Visual Information Loss Correlates with Hallucination.} As shown in Fig.~\ref{fig:noise_justification}(a), increasing noise correlates with a catastrophic loss of faithfulness: CHAIR$_i$ (hallucinations) rises sharply from 12.1 to 33.1, while F1 (fidelity) collapses from 77.6 to 30.5, with a pronounced knee near the 600-step mark.
-Consistent with prior observations that visual corruption exacerbates hallucination~\cite{vti}, this trend confirms our hypothesis: removing visual evidence pushes the model toward a text-biased, high-hallucination regime.
-This supports the view that the “language-only’’ state (the limit of this trend) is the correct target for intervention.
+\textbf{Finding 1: Visual Information Loss Correlates with Hallucination.} As shown in Fig.~\ref{fig:noise_justification}(a), increasing noise is associated with a severe loss of faithfulness: CHAIR$_i$ rises sharply from 12.1 to 33.1, while F1 drops from 77.6 to 30.5, with a pronounced knee near the 600-step mark.
+Consistent with prior observations that visual corruption exacerbates hallucination~\cite{vti}, this trend supports our hypothesis that removing visual evidence pushes the model toward a more text-biased, high-hallucination regime.
+This in turn motivates the text-only regime as a meaningful reference point for intervention.

-\textbf{Finding 2: The Model Naturally Gates Uninformative Inputs.} Fig.~\ref{fig:noise_justification}(b) provides mechanistic evidence.
-As noise is added, the model's average T2I attention shows a clear downward trend, dropping from 9.82\% to a minimum of 9.56\% at the 700-step mark.
-This demonstrates that the model's natural response to information-poor inputs is to reduce visual grounding.
-We note a minor rebound in T2I attention after this 700-step tipping point.
-However, this non-monotonic behavior does not contradict our finding.
-In the same region (700~$\to$~999 steps), faithfulness continues to deteriorate rapidly (Fig.~\ref{fig:noise_justification}a), indicating that the model remains in an ungrounded, high-hallucination regime despite the small attention rebound.
+\textbf{Finding 2: The Model Naturally Downweights Uninformative Inputs.} Fig.~\ref{fig:noise_justification}(b) provides complementary mechanistic evidence.
+As noise is added, the model's average T2I attention shows an overall downward trend, decreasing from 9.82\% to a minimum of 9.56\% at the 700-step mark.
+This suggests that, when visual inputs become less informative, the model naturally reduces visual grounding.

-\textbf{Summary.} Taken together, degrading visual inputs induces (i) rising hallucinations and collapsing fidelity, and (ii) a primary trend of reduced T2I attention.
-These findings justify our use of $O_{\text{uncond}}^{\text{mask}}$: it serves as a principled, single-pass proxy for the model's \textit{natural} response (gating T2I attention) and directly targets the \textit{source} of hallucinations (the language-only state).
+\textbf{Summary.} Taken together, degrading visual inputs induces (i) rising hallucinations and collapsing fidelity, and (ii) an overall reduction in T2I attention.
+These findings support our use of $O_{\text{uncond}}^{\text{mask}}$ as a principled, single-pass proxy for the model's response when visual evidence becomes weak, while direct comparisons to a true text-only trajectory are provided in the supplement.